HL7/cql/input/pages/03-developersguide.md

 ### Casting

 Casting is the operation of treating a value of some base type as a more specific type at run-time.
-The [.kw]#as# operator provides this functionality.
-For example, given a model that defines an [.id]#ImagingProcedure# as a specialization of a [.id]#Procedure#, in the following example:
+The <span class="kw">as</span> operator provides this functionality.
+For example, given a model that defines an <span class="id">ImagingProcedure</span> as a specialization of a <span class="id">Procedure</span>, in the following example:

 ``` cql
 define "AllProcedures": [Procedure]